rradczewski/ymmv/_drafts/where_were_going_we_dont_need_headphones.md

 If that's out of the question though - and I understand there are plenty of reasons why remote might does not fit your company right now - it might be time to consider a new office or some serious investments in noise canceling features in the present office.

-Get some [sound barriers](http://www.ikea.com/de/de/catalog/products/70268811/), [acoustic foam](https://acousticalsolutions.com/product-category/acoustic-foam/) for phone boots and [ceiling baffles](https://acousticalsolutions.com/product-category/ceiling-treatments/ceiling-sound-baffles/).
+Get some [sound barriers](http://www.ikea.com/de/de/catalog/products/70268811/) for workstations, [acoustic foam](https://acousticalsolutions.com/product-category/acoustic-foam/) for phone boots and [ceiling baffles](https://acousticalsolutions.com/product-category/ceiling-treatments/ceiling-sound-baffles/) for the whole office.
 Create extra spaces for people to have a conversation.
 This is no cost compared to the loss in productivity that interruptions create throughout every day of operation.

 ## Design offices for functionality